stephlee3/Homework3Li/README.md

 #> [1] "LongitudinalData"
 ```

-Then the function can filter subject-specific information, and we can get the subject ID or NULL(if the specific subject does not exist) when we it.
+Then the function **subject** can filter subject-specific information, and we can get the subject ID or NULL(if the specific subject does not exist) when we **print** it.

 ``` r
 out <- subject(x, 10)